 At the time of writing, Amazon.com seems to be offering new 8-piece 4-GW sets of KING F6 irons for the best price by far — under $600!
-Prices can change though, and thus I would strongly recommend checking the current prices on this Global Golf page, eBay and this Golfsmith page to compare.
+Prices can change though, and thus I would strongly recommend checking the current prices on this Global Golf page and eBay to compare.
 You can find deals for used clubs as well at these locations.
 Get discounts for new and used KING F6 irons on eBay by clicking this special link.
-Get a free online fitting for KING F6 irons right here.

 Rating: 4.7/5 (Awesome)

 Pros: High launch can really help out slow swingers and low hitters increase their carry; steel and graphite stock shaft options are superb; forgiving without totally sacrificing workability; outstanding ball speed preservation across the entire face; better sound and feel than other similar GI irons; nickel plating and gunmetal coating looks and feels premium

 Cons: Aesthetic isn’t everyone’s cup of tea; some feel the head profile is too thick in the longer irons; not as forgiving as many more extreme GI irons

 Best suited for: Golfers who want a high-launching GI iron that’s more on the better-player side than most.